EthanHosier/reel-farm-clone/docs/tech-debt.md

 Use signed urls for the ai avatar thumbnails and vids?
 Refac the ai-generate video service to move the signing of urls into the service layer and the db types shouldnt leak into the handler?

+Instead of the handler having /api before all of them, just do the translation at the frontend -> cloudfront?

 ## Stripe

 Race conditions during payment account creation